 In Southeast Michigan

 In 2020, the University of Michigan joined with the State of Michigan and other partners to launch the Michigan Connected Corridor, a significant mobility initiative to develop a first-of-its kind corridor for connected and automated vehicles (CAVs).
-This Detroit to Ann Arbor project will focus on improving transportation and mobility for communities in Southeast Michigan, and closing long-standing gaps in access to transit and transportation.
+This Detroit to Ann Arbor project is focused on improving transportation and mobility for communities in Southeast Michigan, and closing long-standing gaps in access to transit and transportation.
 The project is a public-private partnership that will continue Michigan’s leadership in smart infrastructure and the future of mobility.

 Cavnue, a subsidiary of Sidewalk Infrastructure Partners, serves as master developer for phase one of the initiative.
 Initial project partners include Ford Motor Co.; the University of Michigan with its Center for Connected and Automated Transportation (CCAT), world-class Mcity Test Facility, and Transportation Research Institute (UMTRI); and the American Center for Mobility (ACM).